How can I live better with PCOS?

 What is PCOS?
 How does it occur?

-PCOS, or polycystic ovary syndrome, is the most common hormonal disease.
+PCOS, or polycystic ovary syndrome, is a hormonal disorder that is currently the most common hormonal disease.

 PCOS is caused by a hormonal imbalance.
 People with PCOS have an abnormal secretion of male hormones, i.e. androgens.
 As a result, no follicle is more dominant than another.